 Childcare Sufficiency Assessment (CSA)

-Premier Advisory Group were commissioned by London Borough of Hounslow in 2018 to carry out a 30 Hours Sufficiency Assessment.
-They had a professional approach, listened carefully to our requirements, engaged extensively with our providers, gave regular updates on progress and were responsive to requests to further develop data as required.
-Their final report contributed to planning for the sufficiency of 30 hour places in Hounslow.
+"PAG was commissioned by Hounslow to carry out a 30 Hours Sufficiency Assessment.
+PAG had a professional approach, listened carefully to our requirements, engaged extensively with our providers, gave regular updates on progress and were responsive to requests to further develop data as required.
+PAG's final report contributed to planning for the sufficiency of 30 hours places."

 Strategic Lead for Childcare Sufficiency